9tigerio/db2rest/README.md

 # DB2Rest
-As the name suggests, get REST API over your database in minutes!
+Instant REST API over your existing or new database in minutes.

 ## Benefits
     - Coming soon